Timeline of the July Uprising: 4 August

 The day became the deadliest of the protests with around 91 people killed, including 14 police officers.
 Clashes erupted between protesters and police while protesters blocked major highways.
-Police stations as well as Awami League offices where targeted by revolutionaries.
+Police stations, as well as Awami League offices, were targeted by protesters.
 Police forces shot tear gas and claimed to have fired rubber bullets although some people were injured and killed by actual bullets.
 The renewed demonstrations led the government to shut down internet and to declare an indefinite nationwide curfew stating from 6 p.m.

 Hasina criticised the protesting students saying that those who engage in "sabotage" and destruction were no longer students but terrorists, while the protesters called for her to resign.

 5 August

 Prime Minister Sheikh Hasina resigned and fled the country to India, "for her own safety" according to her son, Sajeeb Wazed.

-During a televised address to the nation, Chief of the Army Staff General Waker-uz-Zaman announced the resignation of Hasina and that an interim government would be formed following talks with major political parties other than the Awami League, the former prime minister's party.
+During a televised address to the nation, Chief of the Army Staff General Waker-uz-Zaman announced the Resignation of Sheikh Hasina and that an interim government would be formed following talks with major political parties other than the Awami League, the former prime minister's party.